[The following is an exercise from Time Space and Knowledge]

 I feel the posture of the chair; my own changes.

-Whether to stay in the connection with the chair, or to write down the thoughts, which I do, after all, that seems and unintrusive act, trustworthy for this restful oasis.
+Wonder whether to stay in the connection with the chair, or to write about it, which seems and unintrusive act, trustworthy for this restful oasis.
 But I reach for the phone amidst the gentle percolating of creative affirming thoughts, to find the moment already gone, before I thought so.

 What is Reality?
 An icicle forming in fire. – Dogen